iflylabs/iflychat-documentation/integration/drupal-7/hooks-implementation.md

     if($id % 2){
         $user_groups['sample-group-a'] = 'Sample-Group-Name-A'; // all users with odd user id belongs to this group.
     }else{
-        $roles['sample-group-b'] = 'Sample-Group-Name-B'; // all users with even user id belongs to this group.
+        $user_groups['sample-group-b'] = 'Sample-Group-Name-B'; // all users with even user id belongs to this group.
     }
 }
 ```